michaela10c/connectome-fidelity/README.md

 ## Background

 Brunton et al. (2026) demonstrated that a connectome, taken from one species (C. elegans) and used to control the body of another (Drosophila), can produce realistic behavior even when only a downstream interface is trained.
 The connectome's own synaptic weights and cellular parameters were never optimized; behavior emerged entirely from training the decoder mapping its outputs to the target body.
 The authors note this role could be fulfilled equally well by a randomly connected network, since all the learning happens in the decoder, this shows behavioral fidelity is achievable without biological fidelity: a model can look right without its underlying structure being correct.
-That raises a direct question: if behavior alone can't verify fidelity, what can?
+That raises a direct question: **if behavior alone can't verify fidelity, what can?**

-This project tests one candidate, representational geometry, asking whether the structure of a population's response patterns can distinguish a real connectome from a random one, in a way behavior alone cannot.
+This project tests one candidate, **representational geometry**, asking whether the structure of a population's response patterns can distinguish a real connectome from a random one, in a way behavior alone cannot.

 ## Full Methodology & Results